-IN THE NORTH EAST
+IN THE EAST MIDLANDS

 It is estimated nearly two million people own buy-to-let property across the UK (Resolution Foundation 2019), property being regarded as a 'safe-haven' asset.
-At 6.2% and 5.8% respectively, the gross yield on residential property across the North East and Yorkshire are attractive.
+At 5.1%, the gross yield on residential property across the East Midlands is attractive.
+Nottingham is currently the strongest performer in the region offering a gross yield of more than 7%, yields across Corby and Boston are currently over 6%.